-The UK and some countries in Europe could follow suit too, with their already being talks held about how we can reduce the amount of plastic use each year.
-Plastic waste are continuing to damage our parks, our rivers and our oceans, causing dangers to our water supplies, our diets and wildlife.
+The UK and some countries in Europe could follow suit too, with there already being talks held about how we can reduce the amount of plastic use each year.
+Plastic waste is continuing to damage our parks, our rivers, and our oceans, causing dangers to our water supplies, our diets, and wildlife.

 The next major city to consider the ban on plastics is New York, which could pave the way for a large number of cities to follow the trend.

 China has had a ban on plastics stemming back over six years which has resulted in around 1.6 million barrels of oil being saved.
 With such a Ludacris saving, it is no wonder more and more countries are considering making a ban on plastic bags too.

 Though moving towards the paper bag also face the problem of higher costs in their production compared to plastic, the amount of times paper bags can be used and the minimal amount of time they take to biodegrade makes them a much wiser choice.
 So, using plastic bags could be a thing of the past and frankly, we don’t think they will be missed.

 The Following portion of the article is sponsored by Calico Bags Australia